abbbi/nullfsvfs/README.md

 # nullfsvfs
 a virtual file system that behaves like /dev/null

-Note: im not a kernel dev and this might crash your system.
-Any hints highly appreciated!

 Mostly based on the ramfs example from the linux kernel and the lwnfs file system.